Data

 What you should know about this indicator

-• This GDP indicator provides information on global economic growth and income levels in the very long run.
+• This global GDP indicator provides information on global economic growth and income levels in the very long run.
 Estimates are available as far back as 1 CE.

 Learn more in the FAQs